aaron-z-chiu/aaron-z-chiu.github.io/_research/JQWei.md

 location: "Macau S.A.R."
 ---

-Prof. Victor Junqiu Wei's team is mainly focused on span spatial-temporal data management, graph data analytics, random sampling, AI for database management.
+Prof. Victor Junqiu Wei, an assistant professor at M.U.S.T., leads a team mainly focused on span spatial-temporal data management, graph data analytics, random sampling, and AI for database management.

 Here, Qiu has been participating in 1 research project, his research is mainly focused on **Trajectory Data Analysis** and **Text-to-Visualization**.